+87%

-Hearst UK's gender bonus gap: MEAN: 51% (38% in 2020) MEDIAN: 15% (12% in 2020) MEN WHO RECEIVED A BONUS
+Hearst UK's gender bonus gap: MEAN: 57% (51% in 2021) MEDIAN: 25% (15% in 2021)

+MEN WHO RECEIVED A BONUS

-HEARST UK GENDER PAY QUARTILES, 2021
+HEARST UK GENDER PAY QUARTILES, 2022

 WHY THE GAP EXISTS Hearst UK's gender pay gap is not due to an inequality in salaries.
 There is a less than 3% gender pay gap for all but the top 2% of our people.
-Hearst UK's mean gender pay gap is 24.3%.
+Hearst UK's mean gender pay gap is 24.0%.
 It exists because there is a predominance of females in all quartiles and the proportion of males increases in the upper quartiles.
-The median pay gap is 13.8% which is an improvement from 2020 when the median pay gap was 16.2% As a percentage of our total male employees, a higher proportion hold more senior roles commanding higher salaries, including our male CEO.
-In summary, our workforce is made up of 74% female employees and 26% male employees.
-Females outnumber males approximately 3:1 but in the highest paying roles in our organisation, the proportion of males increases to 37%.
-This means that overall, when we calculate the average and median hourly rates across the entire workforce, a man earns on average 24.3% more than a woman, or a man's median hourly rate of pay is 13.8% more than a woman's.
+The median pay gap is 12.2% which is an improvement from 2020 when the median pay gap was 13.8%.
+As a percentage of our total male employees, a higher proportion hold more senior roles commanding higher salaries, including our previous CEO during 2022.
+In summary, our workforce is made up of 78% female employees and 22% male employees.
+Females outnumber males approximately 3:1, but in the highest-paying roles in our organisation, the proportion of males increases to 33%.
+This means that overall when we calculate the average and median hourly rates across the entire workforce, a man earns on average 24.0% more than a woman, or a man's median hourly rate of pay is 12.2% more than a women's.
 HOW WE CLOSE THE GAP We Are Committed We remain committed to closing the gender pay gap but this will take time.
 We have not made the progress we intended and we will be taking further measures to improve, including: - We remain committed to improving the number of women in more senior roles ensuring a shortlist of male and female candidates to increase the probability of female hires. - More flexible approach to working including adoption of a hybrid working model further supports our ambition to attract women into senior roles. - We will further enhance our programme to support women returning to work post maternity leave - adding to our overall parent coaching programme, which supports and encourages a return to the workplace. - Our certificate to hire module has been introduced to train all hiring managers in good practices to ensure fair hiring decisions.
-This includes a commitment to structured interview practices and questions reducing the impact of unconscious bias. - Together with our Head of Diversity & Belonging we are dedicated to embedding the amplification and championing of women's voices and experiences in D&B training and events.
-HOW WE CLOSE THE GAP - We commit to being transparent about policies, processes and decision making criteria for promotion opportunities, pay and reward. - We will support the creation and formation of a women-focussed employee group providing a platform for female employees to support each other, share ideas and feed back concerns to the wider business. - Women are less likely to negotiate pay.
-We continue to invite discussions on pay via our annual approach to appraisals, known as Career Conversations.
-More broadly our Diversity & Belonging programme commits to attracting and retaining diverse talent into our business.
-Supported by a Diversity & Belonging Steering Committee and dedicated Head of Diversity & Belonging, we will continue to drive towards a more diverse workforce, educating and celebrating diversity across our business.
-The data provided in this report is accurate and in line with mandatory requirements.
-Simer Horne
+This includes a commitment to structured interview practices and questions reducing the impact of unconscious bias. - Together with our Head of Diversity & Belonging we are dedicated to embedding the amplification and championing of women's voices and experiences in D&B training and events. - We have supported the creation and formation of a women-focussed employee group providing a platform for female employees to support each other, share ideas and feed back concerns to the wider business.
+SPARK UK Created in 2022, SPARK UK is a space for discussion and advocacy for women at work.
+We now have over 100 members.
+It has been created with every employee at Hearst UK in mind, in order to encourage and embolden all those who identify as female to achieve their goals, rise to leadership and to make Hearst UK a great place for women.
+In developing a community of support, we celebrate what women bring to their teams, elevate the discourse around women and their accomplishments, and facilitate the journey to leadership.
+The financial and cultural value of women having not just one seat but multiple seats at the table has been proven.
+Our goal is to see Hearst UK benefit from the value women bring, and vice versa.
+This group is sponsored by Jane Wolfson, Chief Commercial Officer and Kenya Hunt, Editor-in-Chief of ELLE UK.